Part Two

 Note from Baden Powell found in Mr. Blades’s books.

-Image of Mr. Blades’s coral book ‘The Messiah’ with his name written on the top right corner.
+Image of Mr. Blades’s choral book ‘The Messiah’ with his name written on the top right corner.

 Mr. Blades’s notes written on the inside cover of his copy of ‘The Messiah’